SAP-samples/cloud-nodejs-oflm/README.md

    ```
    npm install
    ```
-6. Open the directory `freight-manager` in your CLI and create an xsuaa instance with the following command.
+6. Open the directory `freight-manager` in your CLI and create an xsuaa instance with the following command (If you are using the eu10-004 or any other similar regions in your subaccount, please check the Known Issues section before creating the xsuaa instances).
     ```
     cf create-service xsuaa application freight-xsuaa -c xs-security.json
     ```
-7. Open the directory `security-config` in your CLI and create an xsuaa instance with the following command.
+7. Open the directory `security-config` in your CLI and create an xsuaa instance with the following command (If you are using the eu10-004 or any other similar regions in your subaccount, please check the Known Issues section before creating the xsuaa instances).
     ```
     cf create-service xsuaa application businessuser-authentication -c xs-security.json
     ```